-- Communication is very important.
+- Practicums are work experience classes that may require you to work independently or with limited supervision at times.
+Students will meet regularly to evaluate their skills development with instructors and discuss any individual concerns. - Communication is very important.
 If you have any questions or problems, please reach out to your instructors as soon as possible. - Due to course scheduling constraints, students are allowed 1 shift swap during the semester.
 All other requests will need to be evaluated as a university absence. - Class begins promptly at the designated start times.
 Students will be marked absent if more than 10 minutes late.
 Students with course conflicts should notify an instructor as soon as possible if you have an issue. - Appropriate attire is required for the safe handling of young horses.
-This includes long pants, short/long sleeve shirt, closed toed shoes.
-The most appropriate footwear is a leather boot or shoe that protects the foot and ankle from injury. - In the event of in clement weather, please check the "Announcements" section of Canvas to see if there has been any adjustment to the class meeting schedule.
+This includes long denim pants that cover the ankles, short/long sleeve shirt, leather type work boot that covers the ankles. - In the event of inclement weather, please check the "Announcements" section of Canvas to see if there has been any adjustment to the class meeting schedule.
 Weather conditions change rapidly, and last-minute class cancellations may occur based on rain and lightning events.
 Any cancellation will be sent with at least 30 minutes notice.